Did you know Object oriented programming (OOP) has been around for over 50 years?

 Best Object-Oriented Programming Books: Conclusion

-Today we showed you our top 10 picks for best object-oriented programming books for 2021:
+Today we showed you our top 10 picks for best object-oriented programming books:

 1. Programming Python: Powerful Object-Oriented Programming